rticommunity/rticonnextdds-examples/examples/connext_dds/xml_application_env/README.md

 and looking up a individual entity by name.

 In this example both the publisher and subscriber are defined in the same participant.
-This means that when we publish a sample with the writer, we will receive it on our reader.
+By default, this means that when we publish a sample with the writer, we will receive it on our reader.
-While this may be desireable in some cases, in this case we specifically ignore our own published samples.
+While this may be desireable in some cases, in this case we specifically ignore our own published samples so we only receive data from other publishers, not our own.

 ## Example Description